zerox80/SummonerAPIv2/README.md

 - **Docker** and **Docker Compose** (for containerized deployment)
 - **PostgreSQL 16** (if running without Docker)
 - **Riot Games API Key** ([Get one here](https://developer.riotgames.com/))
+  - ⚠️ **Required**: You must have your own API key to use this application
+  - ⚠️ **Never commit your API key** to version control or share it publicly
+  - ⚠️ Read and comply with [Riot's API Terms of Service](https://developer.riotgames.com/terms)

 ### 🐳 Docker Deployment (Recommended)